How To Become a Licensed Real Estate Agent in New York

 Do your best to work with a top-notch agency with a winning reputation.
 After all, the credentials of your agency are your credentials as well.

-Being part of a business with a great reputation can be very valuable when you first start.
+Being part of a business with an excellent reputation can be very valuable when starting.

 Sometimes, it's all about name recognition.